 final judgment?
 Are we reincarnated into new bodies -- either as animals or humans -- for another lifetime on Earth?

-Within Judaism and Christianity, different traditions, faith groups. and writers over the past few thousand years
+Within Judaism and Christianity, different traditions, faith groups, and authors over the past few thousand years

-have proposed a variety of scenarios, covering the above options and more!
+have proposed a variety of scenarios, including the above options and probably many dozens more!
 All have based

-their beliefs on their interpretations of the Bible.
-Generally speaking:
+their beliefs on their interpretations of their sacred texts.